Skip to content

 Genetic and immunological factors contribute to the development of atopic dermatitis:

-Immunological - An abnormal immune response is a fundamental driver in atopic dermatitis.
-There is an imbalance in T helper 1 and T helper 2 immune responses in those suffering with atopic dermatitis7, with increased T helper 2 responses8.
+An abnormal immune response is a fundamental driver in atopic dermatitis.
+There is an imbalance in T helper 1 and T helper 2 immune responses in those suffering with atopic dermatitis6, with increased T helper 2 responses7.

 In early life, colonisation of the gut with microbes is fundamental for the development of a healthy immune system.
 These microbes activate and promote healthy development of the immature gut mucosal immune system.
 The hygiene hypothesis identifies an association between the increasing prevalence of atopic and allergic conditions and features of a typical Western lifestyle including highly sanitised environments and antibiotic exposure9.
 Infants are exposed to microbes in their environment less and less which can prevent adequate development of the immune system.
 An immature immune system is dominated by a T helper 2 cell immune response which is implicated in allergic and atopic diseases including atopic dermatitis.
 For more information about the gut microbiome in early life, read this article on how the infant gut develops.

-There are several ways in which probiotics may prove to be a useful addition to a supporting health protocol for eczema:
+There are several ways in which probiotics for eczema may prove to be a useful addition to a supportive health protocol:

-Immunomodulatory effects and anti-inflammatory effects – An imbalance in Th1/Th2 immune responses is prominent in atopic dermatitis.
-Probiotics can help through their anti-inflammatory effects and by suppressing the Th2 immune cell response. preventing and reducing the severity of atopic dermatitis.
+An imbalance in Th1/Th2 immune responses is prominent in atopic dermatitis.
+Probiotics can help through their anti-inflammatory effects and by suppressing the Th2 immune cell response. preventing and reducing the severity of atopic dermatitis24.
 Specific strains of probiotics can reduce inflammation by stimulating regulatory T cells which produce anti-inflammatory cytokines, interleukin-10 and Transforming Growth Factor-Beta13.
 Stimulation of regulatory T cells can also inhibit T helper 2 cells13.

 In another gold standard trial by Schmidt et al, involving 285 infants with an average age of 10 months old, the preventative effects of a combination of 1 billion CFU of both Lactobacillus rhamnosus GG® and Bifidobacterium lactis BB12® daily were demonstrated.
 After 6 months, significantly more infants had developed eczema in the placebo group compared with the control group (p=0.036).
 Visit the Probiotics Database to read more about the research behind Lactobacillus rhamnosus GG® and Bifidobacterium lactis BB12®.

-Probiotics for management of established atopic dermatitis - Various clinical trials have assessed different probiotic strains for their ability to help improve the symptoms and quality of life of those suffering with eczema.
+When it comes to probiotics for the management of established atopic dermatitis, various clinical trials have assessed different probiotic strains for their ability to help improve the symptoms and quality of life of those suffering with eczema.
 A recent systematic review evaluating the impact of probiotic supplementation upon symptoms of established eczema around the world showed an overall clinically significant reduction in eczema severity in the probiotic groups versus controls18.
 This research is promising, although of uncertain clinical significance due to the heterogeneity of clinical trials6,19.

 In a gold standard trial, 31 infants under the age of 11 months with severe atopic dermatitis were randomised to receive 100 million CFU of M-16V® with prebiotics daily or placebo for 4 months 20.
 At the end of the study, there was a significant decrease in eczema severity in both groups, but the improvement was more significant in the probiotic group (p<0.01).
 There was also a significant reduction in the Th2 to Th1 chemokine ratio (p<0.01) in the probiotic group compared with placebo, indicating a reduction in Th2 immune response.
 Visit the Probiotics Database to read more about the research behind Bifidobacterium breve M-16V®.